-- Uncooperative patient or a patient with neurological disorders and incapable of following instruction: - Metabolic disorders which may impair bone formation or bone quality; - Distant foci of infections.
+- Uncooperative patient or a patient with neurological disorders and incapable of following instruction; - Metabolic disorders that may impair bone formation or bone quality: - Distant foci of infections.

 WARNINGS AND PRECAUTIONS

 While these implants are not intended to withstand activity levels and loads of normal healthy bone, they are a means of restoring mobility and reducing pain for many patients.